Bounds for standard $L$-functions: Introduction

-Over number fields with complex places, there are a couple lemmas in the literature concerning $\GL_n(\mathbb{R})$ that would need to be generalized to $\GL_n(\mathbb{C})$ (e.g., \cite[Lemma 3]{MR2733072} and \cite[Lemma 5.2]{JN19a}) but we do not foresee significant difficulties there.
-The depth aspect is often similar to the archimedean aspect, but with less technical compilation due to the availability of the exact projectors in the Hecke algebra; one might hope that it could be treated similarly.
+Over number fields with complex places, there are a couple of lemmas in the literature concerning $\GL_n(\mathbb{R})$ that would need to be generalized to $\GL_n(\mathbb{C})$ (e.g., \cite[Lemma 3]{MR2733072} and \cite[Lemma 5.2]{JN19a}) but we do not foresee significant difficulties there.
+The depth aspect is often similar to the archimedean aspect, but with fewer technical complications due to the availability of the exact projectors in the Hecke algebra; one might hope that it could be treated similarly.

 The ``horizontal'' level aspect (e.g., taking $\pi$ of prime level), the quadratic twist case of which may have applications to quadratic forms in view of the appearance of self-dual standard $L$-functions in formulas for Whittaker coefficients on higher rank metaplectic groups \cite{MR3267120, MR3619910, MR3649366}, would require new ideas concerning the construction of analytic test vectors, and, we imagine, new estimates for exponential sums over finite fields, substituting for the role played by Proposition \ref{prop:standard2:let-tau-belong}, \cite[Thm 4.2 (iii) and Thm 15.1]{2020arXiv201202187N} and \cite[\S16--17]{2020arXiv201202187N} for the ``vertical'' (archimedean or depth) aspects.
-The works of Bykovskii \cite{MR1433344}, Blomer--Harcos \cite{MR2431250, MR3259045} and Fouvry--Kowalski--Michel \cite{MR3334236} (resp.
-Sharma \cite{2019arXiv190609493S} and Lin--Michel--Sawin \cite{2019arXiv191209473L}) concerning the case of $\GL_2 \times \GL_1$ (resp. $\GL_3 \times \GL_2$) give some hint as to what might be required.
-As a first step towards generalizing the results of those works to higher rank, it might be interesting to revisit them from the perspective of integral representations (cf. \cite{2020arXiv200201993N, MR4206609, 2020arXiv200406791S}).
+The works of Bykovskii \cite{MR1433344}, Blomer--Harcos \cite{MR2431250, MR3259045} and Fouvry--Kowalski--Michel \cite{MR3334236} (resp.\ Sharma \cite{2019arXiv190609493S} and Lin--Michel--Sawin \cite{2019arXiv191209473L}) concerning the case of $\GL_2 \times \GL_1$ (resp.\ $\GL_3 \times \GL_2$) give some hint as to what might be required.
+As a first step towards generalizing the results of those works to higher rank, it might be interesting to revisit them from the perspective of integral representations (cf.\ \cite{2020arXiv200201993N, MR4206609, 2020arXiv200406791S}).

 The outstanding open problem is to address the case in which $\pi$ is not of uniform parameter growth, often known as the conductor dropping case.
 We have already noted the works \cite{MR1923476, MR2382859, Mi04, michel-2009, MR3912807} addressing that case (or its related level aspect analogue) when $n=2$.
 An extension of Theorem \ref{thm:main-result} for $n=3$ or $n=6$ to the conductor dropping case in which one or two of the archimedean $L$-function parameters remains bounded would have well-known applications to quantum chaos, as described, for instance, in \cite{MR1826269, watson-2008, MR2680499, PDN-AP-AS-que, sarnak-progress-que, 2020arXiv200108704N}.
 Such an extension should not be expected to follow via analysis of the specific moments considered in this paper.
 Indeed, to obtain such an extension, we would need to further shrink the archimedean families that we consider.
 Doing so is not analytically feasible, even when $n=2$: the families are already of ``size $\O(1)$'' with respect to the parameters.